Records Retention and Disposition Policy

 Severe and potentially costly penalties under Federal law for not retaining such documents exist, and accordingly, special care should be taken to preserve records that may be involved in State or Federal investigations or litigation.

 The Vice President for Business Affairs is designated as the Litigation Hold Officer (LHO) who shall be responsible for coordinating with McNeese departments that become involved in Federal or State investigations or litigation.
 As Litigation Hold Officer, the Vice President for Business Affairs will also coordinate these matters with the University of Louisiana System staff.

 Any University personnel who become aware of litigation, threat of litigation, other legal action or investigation by any administrative, civil, or criminal authority shall immediately notify the Litigation Hold Officer.
 University personnel who receive official notice of pending or potential claims or action against the University must submit such notice to the Litigation Hold Officer within two business days of receipt.
 The Litigation Hold Officer shall notify the General Counsel for the UL System within three business days of the LHO’s receipt of notice from University personnel.

 The University has a legal obligation to preserve evidence and records, including electronically stored information (ESI), that may be relevant to pending or potential legal actions, such as lawsuits, government audits, and administrative hearings.
 Federal law requires the institution to take action in the form of a litigation hold to preserve all paper and ESI information that may be relevant to the claim.
 The following procedures shall be followed:

-- The Litigation Hold Officer will issue an official Litigation Hold Notice (Attachment A) regarding the matter to the appropriate individuals, including the institution’s Information Technology Services/Office within three (3) business days of receipt of notification of pending litigation.
+- The Litigation Hold Officer will issue an official Litigation Hold Notice regarding the matter to the appropriate individuals, including the institution’s Information Technology Services/Office within three (3) business days of receipt of notification of pending litigation.